takuma1102/nonabsdid/README.md

 ## Status

-This package is **experimental**.
+This package is experimental.
 The output schema is intended to be stable, but the upstream estimator packages occasionally rearrange their internal structures, so please pin versions in production code.